Dominic Raab’s views and why we should be worried.

-Even before becoming an MP, Rabb seems to be arguing against the Human Rights Act something that while not perfect, enables us essential freedoms and protections.
+Even before becoming an MP, Raab seems to be arguing against the Human Rights Act something that while not perfect, enables us essential freedoms and protections.
 With him as the new Brexit Secretary, will he attempt to scrap it’s integration into UK law?
 Lets hope not.

 Elected as an MP 2010 – 2015

-In the 2010 Rabb was elected to Parliament to represent the Conservative ‘safe seat’ of Esher and Walton with a 18,593 majority.
+In the 2010 Raab was elected to Parliament to represent the Conservative ‘safe seat’ of Esher and Walton with a 18,593 majority.
 He was an avid supporter of his parties austerity measures which were meant to, but didn’t, to cut the deficit.

 He tried unsuccessfully to get campaign website; 38 degrees to remove his email from their website, because he objected to people being able to send clone emails to MPs.
 They replied; that as his email address is paid for by the tax payer, it will remain on their site.